Nachtalb/more-upload-stats/readme.rst

 Plugins*.
 After that download the latest `release`_ and extract it into the plugins folder.

+Remove the version from the folder name.
+The folder name must stay the same across version upgrades otherwise you will loose any changed settings.

 Now you can enable the *Upload Statistics* plugin in the previously opened plugin settings.